matthewmorrone/bos-philly/wordpress/wp-content/plugins/admin-site-enhancements/README.md

 _"ASE easily **replaces a dozen or more plugins** I install on **every website project**.
 Super lightweight and easy to use."_ ~[NetzzJD](https://wordpress.org/support/topic/amazing-must-have-plugin-2/)

-_"I bought the lifetime deal and was **blown away by the quality**, and the free version replaces SO many other plugins too.
+_"**I bought the lifetime deal and was blown away by the quality**, and the free version replaces SO many other plugins too.
 LOVE THIS!"_ ~[Jacob Wonder](https://wordpress.org/support/topic/amazing-plugin-2545/)

 _"ASE is an amazing plugin! **Time and money saver**.
 Thank you!"_ ~[Iulian Baciu](https://wordpress.org/support/topic/amazing-plugin-precious/)